Piotr1215/az-301-prep-kit/README.md

 Exam curriculum is based on material update from __December 4, 2019.__

-See below announcement from exam page
+See below announcement from exam page:

 > Exam AZ-301: Microsoft Azure Architect Design
 > The content of this exam was updated on __December 4, 2019.__ Please download the Skills measured document below to see what changed.